perciefabio/wireguard-pihole/README.md

 ### Adding Additional Clients

-To add an additional client, simply run the setup script again:
+To add an additional client, simply run the setup script again in the **wireguard-pihole** directory:

-`cd wireguard-pihole && ./VPN.sh`
+`./VPN.sh`

 ## Features